Building tools. Learning to build tools. Learning to build learning tools.

 Notice the flow: QuickPick → InputBox is a two-step interaction.
 The user first picks from a list, and only sees the text input if they explicitly choose the custom option.
 This keeps the common case (picking a preset) fast, while still supporting power users who want precise control.

-The color picker is a complete UI component: 14 theme-aware presets with swatch icons, an automatic option, and a validated custom input.
+The color picker is a dual-mode UI: simple mode for quick preset picks, harmonized mode for theme-aware suggestions grounded in color theory.
+Both share the same swatch rendering and custom input flow.
 But where do those swatch PNG files come from?
 That’s the most surprising part of the whole extension.